wondering-packet/learning-vault/Git/KBs/KB004 - Rebase.md

 * **`git merge main`**: Is like building a new bridge between your feature stack and the main building at its current height.
 You create a new connection point (merge commit).
 * **`git rebase main`**: Is like taking your stack of new building blocks (F, G, H), carefully *dismantling them*, moving them to the top of the main building's latest floor (E), and then *re-stacking them* (as F', G', H') on top of that new base.
 Your blocks are the same, but their position in the overall structure has changed, and they are now directly part of the main tower.

+#### **Real world application**

+Imagine you've been working on a new feature for a week and the main branch has had 20 new commits from other team members.
+Before you merge your feature into the main branch, it's good practice to rebase your branch on top of main.
+This ensures your code is up-to-date with all the latest changes and a final merge will be a simple fast-forward, preventing merge conflicts and keeping the project history clean.
 #### Example Commands:

 Let's illustrate a common rebase scenario: you have a feature branch, `main` has new commits, and you want to rebase your feature branch on top of `main`.